OmerLerner/job_crawler/README.md

 # Ultimate Job Crawler

 Want to automate your job search?
 Look no further!
-My job crawler is simple to use, just download the script, modify a few variables, and you're good to go!
+My job crawler is simple to use, run the exe or the script, modify a few values, and you're good to go!

+Currently supports: Linkedin, Indeed

 ## How to use: